Skip to content

 College Career and Production

-During his freshman season Flemings quickly became one of Houston’s most important players.
-He averaged 16.4 points, 5.3 assists, and 3.9 rebounds per game, shooting 47.5 percent from the field and over 37 percent from three — demonstrating efficiency alongside his volume production.
+Flemings quickly became one of Houston’s most important players.
+He averaged 16.4 points, 5.3 assists, and 3.9 rebounds while shooting efficiently and handling real responsibility on a winning team.

 Concerns and Development Areas